chamblin/grappling/README.md

 #Heroku

 Setting up a Grappling application on Heroku is super easy.
+Mostly, you just follow these [notes](https://devcenter.heroku.com/articles/getting-started-with-ruby).
+Notable differences:

+You need `gem 'grappling'`, not `gem 'sinatra'` in your Gemfile.

+Add `set port, ENV["PORT"]` to your application file.

+Your Procfile should look like:

+    web: bundle exec grapple go my_application.rb
+    worker: bundle exec grapple do my_application.rb

 #Other Random Notes